Skip to content

 How should a technical leader evaluate Orcho?For technical leaders

-When is MCP worth the overhead?LLM captain mode
+When is an LLM captain worth the overhead?LLM captain mode

 Use this layer when you are shaping Orcho for a repository, team, or extension.